kbbushman/mongo-intro/readme.md

 ## Why is this important?
 *This workshop is important because:*

-Mongo gives us a way to persist unstructured data in a JSON-like format.
+A Mongo database gives us a way to persist unstructured data in a JSON-like format.

 ## What are the objectives?
 *After this workshop, developers will be able to:*